yumedev40/Yume-Visual-Novel-Editor/README.md

-# Yume - Visual Novel Editor
+# Yume - Visual Novel Editor - Compatible with Godot 3.2
 Yume is an addon for the Godot game engine that provides an integrated editor for creating visual novel games.

 ***